KevinDoughty/hyperact/README.md

 #### `set layer`
-  Perform a merge of properties similar to React’s `setState`.
+  Perform a merge of properties like React’s `setState` but synchronous.
-  Properties are automatically registered to animate by a call to `registerAnimatableProperty` with no default animation.
+  Properties are automatically registered to animate, no call to `registerAnimatableProperty` is needed, unless to specify a default animation.
   Delegate `animationForKey` calls are triggered on value change of respective properties.

 *Returns*